 Guess what?
 It was so easy!
 You definitely do not need to be a professional design to put these together (I’m not!).

 I typically plan out rooms before I decorate (or redecorate) so I have some clue as what the room will look like all put together.
 Not to say I always stick exactly to the design plans, but it’s nice to have a general idea of what a finished room will look like before diving in.

 You can see my plans for the bathroom here, my parents’ bathroom here, the back foyer here, the home office here or the living room here for some ideas of room plans.
-I’m trying to get better about sharing them with you guys so you can follow along with the whole decorating process.
+I’m trying to get better about sharing them with you guys instead of just keeping them floating around in my head so you can follow along with the whole decorating process.

 Virtual design boards (also called mood boards) are sooo helpful when planning a gallery wall, too.
 It was the perfect way for me to play around with different artwork when I was planning the gallery wall in our living room.

 How to create a virtual design board:

 1. Look online and save screenshots of your favorite pieces (for your own personal use only, of course).

 If you’re doing a gallery wall, too, here are my tips for picking wall art for your home and here are my tips for how to plan a gallery wall.

 I use PicMonkey to do this (you can sign up for a free trial).
 You could do this in Microsoft Word, too, I just use PicMonkey pretty much every day for photo editing so I always have it open.
 (There are of course plenty of other programs you could use, too, but I’m all about keeping things easy!)